-4. Vision and Objectives for UN Environment's Engagement
+4. Vision and Objectives for UN Environment Programme's Engagement

-UN Environment's vision for its Belt and Road engagement is to incorporate environmental sustainability considerations across the different areas of focus of Belt and Road Initiative.
-The ultimate goal is to ensure that investments made under the Belt and Road Initiative contribute to the achievement of the 2030 Agenda for Sustainable Development at the global level.
+UN Environment Programme's vision for its Belt and Road engagement is to incorporate environmental sustainability considerations across the different areas of focus of Belt and Road Initiative and strengthen environmental governance.
+The ultimate goal is to ensure that investments made under the Belt and Road Initiative are "green" and contribute to the achievement of the 2030 Agenda for Sustainable Development at the global level.